 How good are Paddy Power's responsible gambling tools?

-Paddy Power offers the full suite of responsible gambling tools required by the UK Gambling Commission: deposit limits, loss limits, wager limits, reality checks, time-outs, and self-exclusion via the GAMSTOP national scheme.
-The tools are reasonably easy to find in the account settings, and deposit limits can be set before your first deposit, which is the approach we'd recommend.
-BeGambleAware.org and the National Gambling Helpline (0808 802 0133) are signposted throughout the account journey.
+Deposit limits work best set before your first deposit.
+That's the approach we'd recommend.
+BeGambleAware.org and the National Gambling Helpline (0808 802 0133) are signposted through the account journey.
 For a fuller picture of the tools every UK-licensed operator is required to offer, see our responsible gambling page.

 Does Paddy Power offer casino, slots, or bingo?